 - Essentials of NASI Certification

 - Certification Vouchers

-A home inspector conducts a comprehensive assessment of previously owned or newly built houses, town homes, condominiums, manufactured houses, commercial buildings or apartments, and performs checks to uncover problems such as old gas pipes or water heaters that might not work, rotten wood, termites and more.
+A home inspector conducts a comprehensive assessment of previously owned or newly built houses, town homes, condominiums, manufactured houses, even apartment building, and performs checks to uncover problems such as old gas pipes or water heaters that might not work, rotten wood, termites and more.
 A home inspector might be hired by a homeowner preparing to sell.
 Potential homebuyers might hire a CHI prior to purchase.
 Most lending agencies require a home inspection prior to approving a loan.